howmanysmall/kiseki-ctf-classic/README.md

 * Ice Shards, Soul Bolt, Bash, Pacifism, T-Storm, and Monsoon have been updated to become a lot better.
 * Personality system has been temporary removed til next update (which will probably be v1.2b).
 * Socom and Barrett stats have been updated.
+* Faerie Knight can now jump way higher than before!
+Which means that Jetboots do not work on Faerie Knight.

 ## Update Log [v1.1]
 * Meat Hook is now functional!